Welcome to the Cahuilla Chapter, NSDAR

-A special welcome to Cahuilla Chapter, named for the centuries old desert dwellers, the Cahuilla Band of Mission Indians.
-It is an old chapter, chartered in 1949 by 26 patriotic women who met in a private home when Palm Springs was a quiet, desert village.
-It has grown from this modest beginning to a membership of over 160 Daughters.
+The Cahuilla Chapter, National Society Daughters of the American Revolution (NSDAR or DAR), is named for the centuries-old desert dwellers, the Cahuilla Indians.
+It is an old chapter, organized in 1948 by 26 patriotic women who met in a private home when Palm Springs was a quiet, desert village.
+The chapter has grown from this modest beginning to a membership of over 170 Daughters in 2023.